 Samsung made a big effort to improve battery life in 2016.
 The Galaxy S7 now has a bigger battery, fast charging and is more efficient over all.
 It’s a great phone that many love, but battery issues are frustrating some.
 Especially for those that switched from a Galaxy Note 7.

 Overall we’ve been rather pleased with the battery life on the new Galaxy S7 Edge.
 It comes in at 5.5-inches yet still packs a huge 3,600 mAh battery, the biggest of any Galaxy released in the US aside from the Active.
-It’s even bigger than what comes inside the Galaxy Note 7.

 How to Fix Bad Galaxy S7 and S7 Edge Battery Life